RIDGELY'S DELIGHT ASSOCIATION

 All correspondence or other written communication which is written on behalf of or representing the Association shall bear the signature of at least the President of the Association and shall not be sent by any Board member or other member of the Association without first being reviewed by and "'signed off" by the President of the Association.

-B. Vice President Operating Committees: The Vice President Operating Committees shall assist the President by supervising the various committees which may be formed.
+B. Vice President Operations: The Vice President Operations shall assist the President by supervising the various committees which may be formed.
 He/she shall assume all duties of the President in his/her absence or temporary inability to serve.

 D. Secretary: The Secretary shall keep the minutes of the Association and the Board of Directors meetings.
 He/she shall maintain a file of members and essential records, which shall be transmitted to his/her successor at the close of his/her term of office.
 The Secretary and Parliamentarian are jointly responsible for the Associations Register of Resolutions.